 Diversity at the Forefront

 It's no secret that diversity in writing and publishing was a hot topic in 2019.
 One of our IngramSpark authors, Crystal Swain-Bates, uses her platform to speak about the importance of diversity in publishing—stressing how it affects children growing up when they don't see themselves represented in literature.

 "By self-publishing, I was able to bring characters to life that were as dark or light brown as I wanted them to be, with full lips and noses, hairstyles like braids and afro puffs, and names like Makayla.
 It’s that kind of nuance that makes my work both unique and necessary, and why self-publishing was the best choice for me and for other underrepresented authors."

 - Crystal Swain Bates, Author of Big Hair, Don't Care

-In 2019, there were several high-profile books that were recalled or canceled for publication because the author had not actually lived the life they were writing about.
+In 2019, several high-profile books were recalled or canceled for publication because the author had not actually lived the life they were writing about.
 While the call for diverse books increases, the industry is facing the problem of who should be telling these stories.

 Diversity in publishing has been discussed for years, but it's taken off through a movement that started as a Twitter hashtag by writer Corinne Duyvis in 2015. #OwnVoices has become a common term in author/reader discussions.
 At its core, #OwnVoices is about the author’s voice as an authentic one that identifies closely with a storyline, theme, and even characters who depict a marginalized experience.

 If your writing depicts an authentic diverse experience, I encourage you to join the conversation through #OwnVoices.
 To learn more about how Duyvis recommends the usage of the #OwnVoices hashtag, go to http://www.corinneduyvis.net/ownvoices/.

 More Traditional Authors Turn to Self-Publishing